Why Sharing Economy Firms Just Might Be The Best Insurance Customers

 As for advice to brokers and underwriters, Abrams urged them to engage with their startups in projecting into the future and the “thought exercise of where will our business be a year from now, where will our business be three years from now?”

-She urged brokers to think about those type of forward-looking projections and the risk factors, because that’s how startups think about the world.
+She urged brokers to think about those types of forward-looking projections and the risk factors, because that’s how startups think about the world.

 Outdoorsy’s Gardiner thinks it is important for insurance professionals to understand that they are providing insurance for technology companies that are aggregating customers and so they need to be thinking about those end customers, too.